India–United Kingdom relations: Political

 Politically, relations between India and the UK occur mostly through the multilateral organisations of which both are members, such as the Commonwealth of Nations, the World Trade Organization and the Asian Development Bank.

+After India became a republic, Queen Elizabeth II visited three times, in 1961, 1983 and 1997.
+Elizabeth II of the United Kingdom paid state visits to India in November 1963, April 1990, and in October 1997.

 Three Presidents of India have paid state visits to the United Kingdom: Sarvepalli Radhakrishnan in June 1963, Ramaswamy Venkataraman in October 1990, and Pratibha Patil in 2009.

-Elizabeth II of the United Kingdom paid state visits to India in November 1963, April 1990, and in October 1997.

 Prime Minister Manmohan Singh visited the UK in 2006.

 After becoming the Prime Minister of the United Kingdom, Cameron was actively involved in enhancing the Indian-British relationship on various dimensions, such as "business, energy security, climate change, education, research, security and defense, and international relations."
 His effort could be seen in his political visits in India on 18–20 February 2013 and on 14 November 2013.
 Following his visit, other politicians such as Former UK Foreign Secretary William Hague and the then Chancellor of the Exchequer George Osborne visited India to accomplish a trade mission in July 2014.
 During their visit, Osborne announced that a statue of Gandhi would be erected in London's Parliament Square to commemorate the 100th anniversary of Gandhi's return to India from South Africa.
 Upon unveiling the statue on 14 March 2015, Cameron stated that "Our ties with India have remained close throughout history and continue to go from strength to strength – through mutual respect as equals, through cooperation, trade, and of course through the one-and-a-half million Indian diasporas living in Britain today who bring our two nations closer, to the benefit of both."
 He further commented that the statue will "enrich the firm bond of friendship between the world's oldest democracy and its largest."

 In terms of political forces behind economic development, Western powers look to India as a case study contrasting democracy-led growth and state-guided growth, the latter of which has been the modus operandi for China.

 Prime Minister Narendra Modi visited the UK from 12 to 16 November 2015.
 During the visit, Modi became the first Indian Prime Minister to address the British Parliament.
 The Times of India reported that agents from Mossad and MI5 were protecting Prime Minister Narendra Modi who was heading to the 2015 G-20 Summit in Antalya, Turkey.
 The paper reported that the agents had been called in to provide additional cover to Modi's security detail, composed of India's Special Protection Group and secret agents from RAW and IB, in wake of the November 2015 Paris attacks.